nice-digital/engineering/skill-framework/README.md

 # Skill framework for developers

+This framework sets out skill expectations for different levels of software developer working at NICE Digital.

 ## Principles

+Here are our important principles relating to a skill framework for developers

-* Be simple and clear to use
+* Guidance should be simple and clear to use
 * Reuse existing skill frameworks as much as possible
-* Provide relevant and actionable guidance on skill development
+* Provide relevant and actionable guidance to aid career development
-* Open for modification by the team
+* Framework should be open for modification by the team

 ## Digital, Data and Technology (DDaT) framework

-Our framework is based on and extends the DDaT skills framework for software developers.
+Our framework is based on the UK government [DDaT skills framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework) for [software developers](https://www.gov.uk/guidance/software-developer).
+We added detail to explain how the skills in this framework are relevant to NICE Digital.
+We have also added a few skills that we believe are missing from the framework but are relevant to working at NICE.

 ## What a software developer does